nautobot/nautobot/docs/installation/ldap.md

 ```

 !!! info
-    "is_active" - you must map all users to at least this group if you want their account to be treated as enabled.
+"is_active" - You must map all users to at least this group if you want their account to be treated as enabled.
 Without this, your users cannot log in.

-"is_staff" - users mapped to this group are enabled for access to the Administration tools; this is the equivalent of checking the "Staff status" box on a manually created user.
+"is_staff" - Users mapped to this group are enabled for access to the Administration tools; this is the equivalent of checking the "Staff status" box on a manually created user.
 This doesn't necessarily imply additional privileges, which still needed to be assigned via a group, or on a per-user basis.

-"is_superuser" - users mapped to this group in addition to the "is_staff" group will be assumed to have full permissions to all modules.
+"is_superuser" - Users mapped to this group in addition to the "is_staff" group will be assumed to have full permissions to all modules.
 Without also being mapped to "is_staff", this group observably has no impact to your effective permissions.

 !!! info
 It is also possible map user attributes to Django attributes:
 AUTH_LDAP_USER_ATTR_MAP = {
 "first_name": "givenName",
 "last_name": "sn"